MrGeeLord/compress-job/README.md

 # compress-job

-Simple script that will compress all files in folder /var/log/.
-Script is meant to run as daemon, cron job is in separate file.
+Simple script that will compress all files in folder /var/log/, script is meant to minimize size of log folder .
+Script is meant to run as daemon and monthly compress all files in target folder, cron job is in separate file.

 <h1>Used libraries</h1>
 <ul>